Segment Security

 show segment-security hardware routes [vrf vrf-name][segment seg-name]

-- vrf Show details for a specific VRF.
-If this parameter is omitted, details for all VRFs are shown.
+- vrf - Display details for a specific VRF.
+If omitted, the output displays details for all VRFs.

-- vrf_name The name of the VRF to show details for.
+- vrf_name - Displays the name of the VRF to show details for.
 To show details for the default VRF, you must specify "default".

-- segment Show details for a specific segment.
-If this parameter is omitted, details for all segments are shown.
+- segment - Display details for a specific segment.
+If omitted, the output displays details for all segments.

 Guidelines

-If both vrf and segment parameters are specified, the vrf parameter must come first.
+If specifying both vrf and segment parameters, the vrf parameter must come first.
 The command syntax show segment-security hardware detail segment segment_name vrf vrf_name is not valid.

 Example